tillbecks/OPALLLMAssistantAdventure/README.md

 # OPALLLMAssistantAdventure
 This project aims to create a function-calling LLM as an intermediator between users and the static analysis framework OPAL.
+We dearly call it "OpalGPT", despite not using GPT models.
 In the LLMs own words:
 > "I am a Java bytecode analysis tool that utilizes the Opal framework to conduct various analyses on Java bytecode." - OpalGPT